 Preheaders are built into all templates in TD2 (both blank and gallery templates).
 In fact, you’ll see the preheader on the canvas before you add your first layout, as you can see below:

-- To enable a preheader location in your template, simply click the placeholder shown above.
+- To enable a preheader in your template, click the placeholder.

-- The only property control for the preheader location is the text style menu.
-Click it to select one of the following styles:
+- Click the text style dropdown and select one of the following styles:

 - Standard Text 1